MicrosoftEdge/WebView2Feedback/specs/BrowserProcessExited.md

   /// `ProcessFailed` is raised only for **unexpected** browser process exits, or for
   /// **render process** exits/unresponsiveness.
 To learn more about the WebView2
   /// Process Model, go to [Process model](https://docs.microsoft.com/en-us/microsoft-edge/webview2/concepts/process-model).
+  ///
+  /// In the case the browser process crashes, both `BrowserProcessExited` and
+  /// `ProcessFailed` events are raised, but the order is not guaranteed.
   HRESULT add_BrowserProcessExited(
 		  [in] ICoreWebView2BrowserProcessExitedEventHandler* eventHandler,
 		  [out] EventRegistrationToken* token);